brimdata/zui/docs/Query-Library-Transfer.md

 # Summary

-As of Brim release [v0.22.0](https://github.com/brimdata/brim/releases/tag/v0.22.0), the contents of the Query Library are saved as part of the local app "state" alongside other persistent data such as the saved entries in the **History** panel and user **Preferences**.
+The contents of Brim's Query Library are saved as part of the local app "state" alongside other persistent data such as the saved entries in the **History** panel and user **Preferences**.
 There are plans for future enhancements to allow Query Library contents to be shared directly between users.
 While